 Bridget Nixon '14 is a Music Theory, History, and Composition concentrator from New Haven, CT.
 Bridget began singing in the Elm City Girls' Choir in New Haven at age eight and sang with them for ten years.
 In addition to her public high school Bridget attended the Educational Center for the Arts for four years, where she performed in choral and musical theater ensembles and studied music theory and composition.
 Throughout her years in high school Bridget regularly sang in two church choirs in the greater New Haven area.
 Bridget currently sings in the University Chorus and studies voice under Dr. Bradley Fugate.
 She directs and arranges songs for the Ursa Minors, one of Brown's all-female a cappella groups.
 She also serves as director of the Youth Choir at St. Paul's Episcopal Church in Wickford, RI.
 Bridget is thrilled to be a part of the Music Department at Brown!

-Annalise Van Meurs '14 iis a concentrator hailing from Menlo Park, CA. Though ultimately at Brown as a PLME student intending to go onto medical school, she was enticed by the music program in her freshman year and became an enthusiastic music concentrator.
-She began playing violin at age 5 and ultimately switched to the viola during high school, studying with Leonid Gesin of the San Francisco Symphony.
+Annalise Van Meurs '14 is a Theory/History/Composition concentrator hailing from Menlo Park, CA. She began playing violin at age 5 and ultimately switched to the viola during high school, studying with Leonid Gesin of the San Francisco Symphony.
 During her middle and high school years, she played with the El Camino Youth Symphony, eventually serving as principal and co-principal of the viola section for two years.
-At Brown, she plays in the orchestra and is a proud member of the Zeta Delta Xi fraternity.
+At Brown, she plays in the orchestra, works for BuDS, and is a member of the Zeta Delta Xi fraternity.
 After finishing her undergraduate studies, she will attend Brown's Alpert Medical School and hopes to stay involved in music while studying medicine.